-To prevent the above from unfolding and those excellent employees from leaving and giving you sleepless nights, you need to acknowledge and fix the following mistakes, so that you can harness their skills and hang on to them for as long as needed.
+To prevent the above from unfolding and excellent employees from leaving or giving you sleepless nights, you need to acknowledge and fix the following mistakes:

 Mistake #1 – You make a lot of stupid rules